Top assistant coach earns promotion after extended run of success

 Berzins has continued to build his coaching experience within the USA Volleyball High Performance pipeline and is currently the head coach of the Select A1 Program, the top program for Under-17 Boys in the pipeline.
-From 2013-15, he served as an assistant coach with the U.S. Boys' Youth National Team and helped guide the team to a Gold Medal at the 2014 NORCECA Boys' Under-19 Continental Championship and a seventh-place finish at the 2015 FIVB Boys Under-19 World Championships in Argentina, the best finish ever for Team USA at that event.
+From 2013-15, he served as an assistant coach with the U.S. Boys' Youth National Team and helped guide the team to a gold medal at the 2014 NORCECA Boys' Under-19 Continental Championship and a seventh-place finish at the 2015 FIVB Boys Under-19 World Championships in Argentina, the best finish ever for Team USA at that event.
 Additionally, he has served as the head coach at USA Volleyball's 2012 A3 Camp in Vernon Hills, and, also, as an assistant coach at USA Volleyball's 2012 Future Select Camp, 2013 Holiday Camp and the 2011, 2012, 2013 and 2014 High Performance Championships.